sergehuber/Legal-Maven-Plugin/README.md

     mvn clean install

-If all went well a target/NOTICE-generated file will be created containing the aggregation of the contents of all the NOTICE files found in JARs inside the directory specified in the coImpnfiguration.
+If all went well a target/NOTICE-aggregated and target/LICENSE-aggregated files will be created containing the aggregation of the contents of all the NOTICE and LICENSE files found with duplicates removed in JARs inside the directory specified in the configuration.

-To run the plugin directly, just launch `mvn legal:aggregate-notices`
+To run the plugin directly, just launch `mvn legal:aggregate-legal-artifacts`

 # Debugging the integration test